adityagovindaraj/adityagovindaraj.github.io/books.md

   - the soviet chess primer by ilya maizelis
   - the elements of scoring by raymond floyd
   - the old man and the sea by ernest hemingway
-  - the left hand of darkness by ursula k le guin
   - tinker, tailor, soldier, spy by john lecarre
   - golf is not a game of perfect by dr bob rotella
   - harvey penick's little red book by harvey penick